 The disruption of our circadian body clock is caused by exposure to light at the wrong time of day.
 Our bodies evolved to be in sync with the cycle of the sun – meaning up until very recently, we would rise and rest with the sun.
 But our lifestyles have changed drastically just in the last 150 years, and now we have an incredible amount of light in our lives in comparison to our hunter-gather and agrarian ancestors.

 In today's modern society, it is easy for our circadian rhythm to get off kilter when there are so many light sources competing for its attention, and as a result, it's also easy for our bodies to be confused about when is the appropriate time to go sleep.
-The Guardian, writing about the recent Nobel Prize, explained:
+The Guardian, when reporting on the 2017 Nobel Prize, explained:

 Modern lifestyles may no longer be constrained by sunrise and sunset, but light remains one of the most powerful influences on our behavior and wellbeing.
 This realization has fuelled a “sleep hygiene” movement, whose proponents point out that bright lights before bedtime and spending the whole day in a dimly lit office can dampen the natural circadian cycle, leaving people in a continual mental twilight – dozy in the morning, and too alert to fall asleep promptly at night.